Some people find that avoiding specific triggers like dairy, fried food, and gluten helps reduce irritable bowel syndrome (IBS) symptoms.

 Fried foods have a high fat content that may be hard on the digestive system for people with IBS.

-Frying food can change the chemical makeup of particular food, making it more difficult to digest.
+Frying food can change the chemical makeup of a particular food, making it more difficult to digest.
 Eating fried foods can lead to uncomfortable digestive symptoms and even cause health problems.

 Beans, lentils, and peas are generally a great source of protein and fiber, but they can cause IBS symptoms.
 They contain compounds called oligosaccharides that are resistant to digestion by intestinal enzymes.